-Develop a bond between Give an opportunity for children to Give opportunities to practise, home and school learning. share their learning with parents and consolidate and extend their skills explai xplain expectations and new practices. and learning.
-Develop independence and a Give opportunities to prepare for Help prepare older children for sense of responsibility for their school learning. school learning. specific assessments and ease own learning and progress. transition to Key Stage 3.
-Develop a sense of working to a Develop self-discipline, self-motivation an tion and an ability to organise deadline. themselves.
+Develop a bond between Give an opportunity for children to Give opportunities to practise, home and school learning. share their learning with parents and consolidate and extend their explain expectations and new practices. skills and learning.
+Develop independence and a Giv Give opportunities to prepare for Help prepare older children for sense of responsibility for their school learning. specific assessments and ease own learning and progress. transition to Key Stage 3.
+Develop a sense of working to a tion and an ability to organise deadline. them themselves.
+3